thomas-brink/CAT-HCOT/README.md

 ## validation.py

-This file includes the code for applying the validation procedure that we use for HCOT and flat CAT-HCOT (as well as the baseline approaches).
+This file includes the code for applying the validation procedure that we use for CAT-HCOT and the two baseline approaches.
+Note that the validation procedure for CAT-HCOT is the same as that for the static baseline, since our hierarchies are optimised on a daily basis.
+The validation procedure evaluates all possible classifier combinations at parent nodes in the respective daily hierarchy, optimises the hyperparameters belonging to each combination, and outputs the respective performance.
+From the results, the best classifier combinations (per day) and their respective hyperparameters are obtained.
+These can subsequently be used for testing purposes.
+The validation code consists of the following functions:
 - HCOT_optimisation(): optimisation of a single hierarchy with pre-defined set of possible combination which includes the functions:
   - get_hyperspace(combination): create hyperspace for optimisation (currently supports DT, RF, NN and LR)
   - clf_hypers(params): function which distributes the hyperparameters over the 3 specific parent nodes in the hierarchy